 Thank you for allowing us to continue to provide your family and business with clean, quality drinking water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
 The costs of these improvements are reflected in the rate structure.
 Rate adjustments may be necessary in order to address these improvements.
 The Water Authority of Great Neck North works hard to provide top quality water to every customer.
 We ask that all our customers help us protect our water resources and advise us of any security concerns.

-Please visit the Water Authority's website at www.waterauthorityof-greatnecknorth.com to download regulations, access the full Annual Drinking Water Quality Report, check on customer service information, important notices, the current rate and fee structure, and links to other resources.
+Visit the Authority's website: www.waterauthorityofgreatnecknorth.com to download regulations, access the full Annual Drinking Water Quality Report, check on customer service information, important notices, the current rate and fee structure, and links to other resources.